GRCDEV/fudge/README.md

         - `sudo usermod -aG docker pi`

 ## Starting up the basic modules
-The basic components to be executed are handled by `docker compose up`, these are:
+The basic components are executed with command: `$ docker compose up` They are:
 * Mosquitto broker
 * influxDB
 * Grafana

-the details can be found in file `docker-compose.yml`

 *If you want to run the services in the background add -d.
-To exit you can press CTRL-C.*
+To exit you can press CTRL-C.* The details can be found in file `docker-compose.yml`

 To connect Grafana with InfluxDB, log into Grafana using a web browser:
 * Address: http://127.0.0.1:3000/login
 * Username: admin
 * Password: admin

+_Grafana will require you to change the password._

-Add the InfluxDB data source as follows:
+Add the InfluxDB data source using the following parameters:
 ![](./config/figs/ql.jpg)

 and:
 ![](./config/figs/da.jpg)

-and click on `Save & Test`.
+_password is defined in the `docker-compose.yml`_, and click on `Save & Test`.

-Finally, you must manually execute the persistency manager, :
+Finally, you must manually execute the persistency manager:
 * $ python3 pman.py

 ## Basic content sources